JeremyNevill/firework/README.md

 Once log items have been added you can browse the real-time timeline to see what happened when.

-Items can be added manually or automatically via the inbound rest API.
+Items can be added via the inbound rest API or manually through the dashboard.

-Integration to services such as [Zapier](https://zapier.com) enable realtime logging of hundreds of upstream applications.
+Integration to services such as [Zapier](https://zapier.com) enable realtime logging of hundreds of upstream devices and applications.

-## Run a Firework Server
+## Self Host a Firework Server

-To host a test or production version of the Firework server follow the instructions below:
+To self host a test or production version of the Firework server follow the instructions below:

 ### Linux Hosting